paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-109a-sexual-abuse.md

 (2) under the custodial, supervisory, or disciplinary authority of the person so engaging;
 or attempts to do so, shall be fined under this title, imprisoned not more than 15 years, or both.

-**(c) Defenses.—**
+**(c) Of an Individual in Federal Custody.—** Whoever, while acting in their capacity as a Federal law enforcement officer, knowingly engages in a sexual act with an individual who is under arrest, under supervision, in detention, or in Federal custody, shall be fined under this title, imprisoned not more than 15 years, or both.

-(1) In a prosecution under subsection (a) of this section, it is a defense, which the defendant must establish by a preponderance of the evidence, that the defendant reasonably believed that the other person had attained the age of 16 years.
+**(d) Defenses.—** In a prosecution under subsection (a) of this section, it is a defense, which the defendant must establish by a preponderance of the evidence, that the defendant reasonably believed that the other person had attained the age of 16 years.

-(2) In a prosecution under this section, it is a defense, which the defendant must establish by a preponderance of the evidence, that the persons engaging in the sexual act were at that time married to each other.

-**(d) State of Mind Proof Requirement.—** In a prosecution under subsection (a) of this section, the Government need not prove that the defendant knew—
+**(e) State of Mind Proof Requirement.—** In a prosecution under subsection (a) of this section, the Government need not prove that the defendant knew—

 (1) the age of the other person engaging in the sexual act; or